IT

 Battery — Galaxy Wins by a Landslide

-The Galaxy S26 Ultra packs a hefty 5,500mAh battery and easily lasts two days under normal use.
-The iPhone 17 Pro, with 3,800mAh, requires one charge per day for heavy users.
+Real-World Battery Life The Galaxy S26 Ultra carries a large 5,500mAh battery and can comfortably last two days under normal use.
+The iPhone 17 Pro, with its 3,800mAh battery, is closer to a once-a-day charge for heavy users. | Spec | iPhone 17 Pro | Galaxy S26 Ultra |

 Battery capacity3,800mAh5,500mAh